Overview

 An alert reports 5xx errors from an ALB.
 Annie checks

-aws elbv2 describe-target-health to identify which targets are unhealthy and correlates with ECS task status via aws ecs describe-tasks.By combining live health data with the knowledge graph’s dependency map, Annie can trace the issue from the load balancer down to the root cause.How Credentials Work
+aws elbv2 describe-target-health to identify which targets are unhealthy and correlates with ECS task status via aws ecs describe-tasks.By combining live health data with the knowledge graph’s dependency map, Annie can trace the issue from the load balancer down to the root cause.Azure Metrics & Monitoring

-Annie uses the cloud credentials you’ve already configured in Anyshift — only those with “Allow read-only CLI access” enabled.Enable CLI access
+Annie uses the cloud credentials you’ve already configured in Anyshift — only those with “Read-Only Agentic Live Queries” enabled.Enable live queries

 Annie selects the right credentials

-When Annie needs to run a CLI command, it selects the appropriate credential set for the target account.
-If you have multiple CLI-enabled accounts (e.g.,
+When Annie needs to run a CLI command, she selects the appropriate credential set for the target account.
+If you have multiple enabled accounts (e.g.,

 |---|---|---|